When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Our Proposed Algorithm: Item-Weighted PCA

-Note that because of modification (c), the objective \eqref{eqn:fair-pca-obj} does not at all aim to reconstruct the original matrix $X$.
+\algname{}'s objective \eqref{eqn:fair-pca-obj} does not aim to reconstruct the original matrix $X$.
 However, it is possible to add constraints to enforce a small error if desired.
-Suppose $E_r = ||\hX^{\text{PCA}} - X||_F^2$ is the reconstruction error of the vanilla PCA solution (which is the smallest possible reconstruction error).
-Then, one can add a constraint to the optimization \eqref{eqn:fair-pca-obj}-\eqref{eqn:fair-pca-constraints} of the form $||\hX - X||_F^2 \leq (1+\alpha) E_r$ for some parameter $\alpha > 0$, so that the reconstruction error of the output $\hX$ is at most a $(1+\alpha)$ factor of $E_r$.
-In the Appendix, we show that \cref{thm:comp_efficient} holds with the added constraint.
+Suppose $E_r = ||\hX^{\text{PCA}} - X||_F^2$ is the reconstruction error of the PCA solution (which is the smallest possible reconstruction error).
+Then, one can add a constraint to the optimization \eqref{eqn:fair-pca-obj}-\eqref{eqn:fair-pca-constraints} of the form $||\hX - X||_F^2 \leq (1+\epsilon) E_r$ for some parameter $\epsilon > 0$, so that the reconstruction error of the output $\hX$ is at most a $(1+\epsilon)$ factor of $E_r$.